-Anger Management Strategy with Mindfulness
+Anger Management Strategy With Mindfulness

-25 June 2024
+Published:25 June 2024

-What is anger and why is it needed?
+What is Anger and Why is It Needed?

 This emotion is usually considered negative: from childhood, it is contrasted with goodness; a wicked character possesses negative characteristics: deceives, offends, and plots.
 Anger is associated with aggression, hysteria, inability to manage emotions, and keep oneself under control.
 Anger is the basic feeling and is inherent in human nature.
 If ancestors had found a way to eliminate anger, you wouldn't be reading this article now.